 Have you ever wondered how to grow tomatoes from cuttings?
 I have!
 I mentioned in this post that I’ve been reading about propagation and growing tomatoes and other plants from cuttings.
 I’ve been doing some experimenting, and have successfully rooted three tomato cuttings!!
 I was pretty excited about it so I wanted to share what worked for me. 😁

-Please note: I’ve included an affiliate link in this post.
+Please note: This post contains affiliate links.
 As an amazon associate, I earn a small commission from qualifying purchases at no additional cost to you.
-If you’d like more information, you can take a look at my full disclosure.
+If you’d like to know more, you can check out my disclosure.

 How To Propagate Tomatoes